A daughter of the '60s feminist revolution asked,

 Petra Johana Hanson

 Petra holds a BFA from Cornell University, The Fashion Institute of Technology, and is a scholarship winner from the Aspen Writers Foundation.
-Her brief fame in Japan inspired the story of her short film, Xmas Cake—This American Shelf-life, and her forthcoming autobiographical novel.
+Her brief fame in Japan inspired the story of her Tribeca nominated short film, Xmas Cake—This American Shelf-life, and her forthcoming autobiographical novel.

 She also writes for her newsletter, podcast, and live storytelling series The B/sider—a movement to reimagine a meaningful groove in life “after hitting the top forty.”